oracle/coherence-operator/docs/samples/operator/metrics/custom-metrics/README.md

 This sample shows how an end-user can include their own custom metrics for scraping be prometheus.

-Note: This feature is only available in Coherence 12.2.1.4.0 and later.
+> Note, use of Prometheus and Grafana is only available when using the
+> operator with Coherence 12.2.1.4.

 [Return to Metrics samples](../) / [Return to Coherence Operator samples](../../) / [Return to samples](../../../README.md#list-of-samples)